 So, think about how you present your information on your website.
 Come at it from the customer’s perspective.
 Ask yourself some simple questions:

 - What do they want to read and watch?

 - How can we illustrate that we’re experts in delivering results?

 And what about on the phone?
 This is no different.
 I do a lot of telemarketing training and I have the opportunity to listen to lots of outgoing sales calls.
 All too often, the calls begin with a sales pitch about products and services and omit crucial information, early on in the call, about how those relate to the buyers’ needs.

 It has to be less about you and more about them.
 Effective cold callers start with the buyers’ likely concerns in mind.
 They don’t kick off with a scripted monologue about what they do.
 Stilted sales pitches (and that’s outbound or when receiving a call from a prospect) are less engaging.
 They are more likely to result in a very short and fruitless conversation with your ‘ex’-prospect.

-A good cold caller relates his or her reason for the call to a challenge, issue or opportunity that buyer might typically have.
+A good cold caller relates his or her reason for the call to a challenge, issue, or opportunity that the buyer might typically have.
 The product or sales bit comes much later.

 If you’d like to find out how GSA Business Development can help Generate Growth for your Business or book one of our new business development and marketing strategy workshops, contact us now on 0845 658 8192 or use the form below.